syncfusion/ej2-react-docs/src/charts/range-navigator/period-selector.md

 ## Visibility of range navigator

-The “disableRangeSelector” property allows users to render the period selector without range navigator.
+The [`disableRangeSelector`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#disablerangeselector) property allows the users to display only the period selector and not the Range Selector.

 {% tab template="rangenavigator/getting-started", sourceFiles="app/**/*.tsx", compileJsx=true %}